syncfusion-content/xamarin-docs/Xamarin/ComboBox/ComboBox-Filtering-Options.md

 ---
 layout: post
 title: Filter Suggestions for Syncfusion ComboBox Control in Xamarin.Forms
-description: This section describe about how the Filter Suggestions works in Syncfusion ComboBox Control in Xamarin.Forms
+description: This section describes how the Filter Suggestions works when enable filter in Xamarin.Forms Syncfusion ComboBox Control
 platform: xamarin
 control: SfComboBox
 documentation: ug
 ---

 # Filtering in SfComboBox
-The combo box enables the filer option [`AllowFiltering`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.html#Syncfusion_XForms_ComboBox_SfComboBox_AllowFilteringProperty) for filtering the suggestions in the drop-down.
+The combo box enables the [AllowFiltering] option (https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.html#Syncfusion_XForms_ComboBox_SfComboBox_AllowFilteringProperty) for filtering the suggestions in the drop-down.

 {% tabs %}